Assistance programs Contra Costa County.

 Experience Unlimited - Call 925-602-0166.
 Provides counseling, information, and other support services.

 A One-Stop Center is located in Concord.
 Call 925-671-4500

 Workforce Services - (Rubicon).
 Telephone number is 510-412-1700

-The following non-profits provide free food or other types of aid.
+The following non-profits provide free food or other types of hunger prevention.
 Some of what may be offered includes free groceries, perishable food, and holiday meals.
 Or learn about government programs such as CalFresh.

-Other charities and government agencies provide food assistance.
+Other charities and government agencies provide food assistance or hot meals from soup kitchens.
 There are staff that will offer free groceries, USDA commodities or provide meals.
 Other aid ranges from baby formula to Christmas baskets or applications to CalFresh food stamps.
 Find the addresses, hours and phone numbers of dozens of other food distribution centers.
-Locate more Contra Costa food pantries.
+Locate more Contra Costa County free food pantries.